 - Language Commitment: The student's commitment to speak only the target language during the program, except in cases of emergency, is the first pillar and is key to his or her success.

 - A pay-as-you-go program cell phone will be provided to each student upon arrival at the program site to be used solely by the student for local calls and text messages to fellow students, instructors, and host family members in the target language.
 The program will pay an ample amount toward minutes for each phone, and if a student should exceed that amount, the student is welcome to pay for additional minutes.
-Misuse or loss of the program cell phone could result in additional costs for the student.
+Misuse or loss of the program cell phone will result in additional costs for the student.

 - No books or music in English are allowed during the program.
 If students have summer reading assignments, these need to be completed before or after the program, unless the student can acquire them in the target language.
 Students may also freely listen to music in the target language, as long as the listening device does not have Internet capability.

-- Academic Excellence: This second pillar of IUHPFL requires that students give their best effort in all their program coursework, maintaining the highest level of academic honesty and refraining from academic misconduct, which is defined by Indiana University's Code of Student Responsibilities as “any activity that tends to undermine the academic integrity of the institution,” and in which human, hard-copy or electronic resources are misused.
+- Academic Excellence: This second pillar of IUHPFL requires that students give their best effort in all their program coursework, maintaining the highest level of academic honesty and refraining from academic misconduct, which is defined by Indiana University's Code of Student Responsibilities as “any activity that tends to undermine the academic integrity of the institution,” and in which human, hard-copy, or electronic resources are misused.

 - Language Commitment: The student's commitment to speak only the target language during the program, except in cases of emergency, is the first pillar and is key to his or her success.